fnik9801/fnik9801.github.io-original-/teaching.md

     <li> APSC172 - Multivariable differential and integral calculus </li>
   </ul>

-For each of the four courses in the above table, I was a co-instructors for courses with approximate enrollment between 1000-1800 students.
-My duties included 2-3 lectures a week, facilitation of problem solving sessions, course administration, organization of graders and teaching assistants, and assessment design (i.e., assignment, exam, and test questions).
+<p> For each of the four courses in the above table, I was a co-instructors for courses with approximate enrollment between 1000-1800 students.
+My duties included 2-3 lectures a week, facilitation of problem solving
+sessions, course administration, organization of graders and teaching assistants, and assessment design (i.e., assignment, exam, and test questions).</p>
 </section>

 <section>